MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 an asset id.

 By default, Mirage will look up all the known prefabs looking for that asset id.
-Make sure to add your prefabs in the NetworkClient list of prefabs.
+Make sure to add your prefabs to the NetworkClient list of prefabs.
 Then Mirage will instantiate the prefab,  and it will go through the regular Unity Lifecycle events.
 You can customize how objects are instantiated using Spawn Handlers.

 Do not add Network logic to these events.
 Instead,  use these events to subscribe to network events in NetworkIdentity.

-Immediatelly after the object is instantiated, all the data is updated to match the data in the server.
+Immediately after the object is instantiated, all the data is updated to match the data in the server.

 ## Client Start Authority